The root of suffering (Dukkha) is attachment ~ Shakyamuni Buddha

 - Some prefer to keep the word untranslated, however, this can often be a barrier to people in exploring Buddhism.

-- “Du” is a prefix for “bad” or “difficult” and “kha” is the root meaning something similar to “axle hole” (like in a wheel).
-The common analogy is that of a potters wheel, where the axle hole is not right, and results in a unsatisfactory experience and creation.
+- “Du” is a prefix for “bad” or “difficult” and “kha” is the root meaning something like “axle hole” (like in a wheel).
+The common analogy is that of a potter’s wheel, where the axle hole is not right and results in an unsatisfactory experience and creation.
 An analogy of a wheel also works well, where the wheel is not made correctly (the axle hole is uneven, broken, etc.) so the ride (your life) is not satisfactory (“bumpy”).

 - In comparison “Sukha” is the opposite of Dukkha and refers to “good”.
-This would be similar to a good axle hole/wheel that provides a smooth and satisfactory “ride” despite all the “bumps” in the road.
+This would be like a good axle hole/wheel that provides a smooth and satisfactory “ride” despite all the “bumps” in the road.

 - Dukkha has “internal” (physical and/or mental) and “external” (things that are outside our control) origins and results depending on the experience.

-- Dukkha is a result of our attachments, specifically to the idea of “self”, and our inability to truly understand that connection at a fundamental level.
+- Dukkha is a result of our attachments, specifically to the idea of “self”, and our inability to utterly understand that connection at a fundamental level.